stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 22 - Diagnosis.md

 - Betatosis: Elevated B, Reduced C, Elevated E, Reduced H
 - Zetad: Elevated B, Reduced C, Reduced E, Reduced F

+### Final Quiz

+_What did you learn in this lesson_?

+- Diagnosis occurs whenever our expectations are violated such that we could determine the cause
+- Diagnosis is a task which we could use several methods to address (e.g., case-based reasoning, etc.)
+- Diagnosis is a very complicated classification task which may be untangled with the use of deduction, induction, or abduction